 7. Publication of a message about the results of the experiment:

-2. should not contain a description of the method used
+2. must not contain a description of the method used

 3. should not raise new questions